avalonbrookss/mycouchbase/README.md

 Next, add primary index to the 'american' bucket via browser's Query console:

 3. 'CREATE PRIMARY INDEX ON american USING GSI;'

+4. cd into 'mycouchbase' directory and execute 'gradle run' command - results will output to console.